kawing-ho/kawing-ho.github.io/_posts/2018-12-19-startup-journey.md

 - wrote a startup script to automate the joining of IRC channels as well
   - ie. _#nodejs_, _#ubuntu_ etc...
-- Oh yeah it's written in C by the way :thinking:
+- oh yeah it's written in C by the way  :thinking:

 <br/>